All About Radiation: Radiation Exposure & Radiation Sickness

 For one, it is contingent upon the source and measure of radiation exposure, the number of openings after some time, and your age at exposure.

-Essentially, the younger you are, the more at risk of contracting cancer and experiencing symptoms of radiation sickness upon radiation exposure.
+Essentially, the younger you are, the more at risk you are of contracting cancer and experiencing symptoms of radiation sickness upon radiation exposure.